makarblch/Introduction-to-DS/README.md

 # Introduction-to-DS
-Introduction to DS course at HSE 23-24
+Homeworks for Introduction to DS course at HSE 23-24.
+If you find a mistake, please, text me